Jymoo/yolo/README.md

  `npm start`

 ### Go ahead a nd add a product (note that the price field only takes a numeric input)

 ## Add a docker file in the backend and frondend

  ## Link mongo do to the app using mongo credentials
- 'npm install mongodb'
+ 'npm install mongodb' if necesary

  'add mongo connection url'
   mongodb+srv://mongo:<password>@cluster0.kj5ejm.mongodb.net/?retryWrites=true&w=majority